Inference From Visible Information And Background Knowledge: Negative Query Implication

 \begin{proof} We reduce the acceptance problem for an alternating $\pspace$ Turing machine $M$ to $\NSB(Q,\calC,\bfS,\visinst)$.
-As in the proof of Theorem \ref{th:psb-instance-hard}, we assume that the transition function of $M$ maps each configuration to a set of exactly $2$ successor configurations.
+As in the proof of Theorem \ref{th:psb-instance-hard}, we assume that the transition function of $M$ maps each universal configuration to a set of exactly $2$ target configurations.
+Moreover, we assume that there is at least one target configuration for each existential configuration.
 In particular, $M$ never halts.
-We also assume that $M$ begins its computation with the head on the second position and never visits the first and last position of the tape.
+The computation begins with the head on the second position and never visits the first and last position of the tape.
 The acceptance condition of $M$ is defined by distinguishing two special control states, $q_{\kw{acc}}$ and $q_{\kw{rej}}$, that once reached will `freeze' $M$ in its current configuration.
 We say that $M$ accepts (the empty input) if for all paths in the computation tree, the state $q_{\kw{acc}}$ is eventually reached; otherwise, we say that $M$ rejects.

 Differently from the proofs of Theorem \ref{th:psb-instance-hard} and Theorem \ref{thm:psbidtwoexphardcomb}, the configurations of $M$ can be described by simply specifying the label of each cell of the tape, the position of the head, and the control state of the Turing machine $M$.
 We thus define \emph{cell values} as elements of $V = (\Sigma \times Q) \uplus \Sigma$, where $\Sigma$ is the alphabet of $M$ and $Q$ is the set of its control states.
 If a cell has value $(a,q)$, this means that the associated letter is $a$, the control state of $M$ is $q$, and the head is on this cell.
 Otherwise, if a cell has value $a$, this means that the associated letter is $a$ and the head of $M$ is not on this cell.